-This article is a brief summary of the Oklahoma eviction process In Oklahoma city. where I share with you how to evict a tenant in Oklahoma by following proper Oklahoma eviction laws.
-I originally wrote the article in 2019, but much has changed about the eviction process since then due to the Coronavirus pandemic.
+This article is a brief summary of the Oklahoma eviction process In Oklahoma city where I share with you how to evict a tenant in by following proper Oklahoma eviction laws.
+Much has changed about the eviction process since then due to the Coronavirus pandemic.
 This article tells you what you need to know based on how the process has changed.

-Let me start off by saying that I am not an attorney.
+Let me start to tell you that I am not an attorney.
 This is not legal advice.
 My advice is that if you need an eviction done, seek out an expert.
 That’s especially true during the Coronavirus pandemic.

 If you are a landlord and want to file the eviction yourself, think twice.
 Legal aid will be at court assisting the tenant – looking for any technicality to get your case thrown out of court.

 My property management company used to do the OKC evictions process on behalf of our clients.
 That’s changed since the beginning of the pandemic.
 I’m just going to give you a rundown of the process that we and the attorney go through when we are doing an eviction.

 For starters, I get quite a few questions from out-of-state real estate investors about evictions in Oklahoma.
 I think they are familiar with some jurisdictions, like in Southern California, the evictions process can be a complete nightmare.
 Rent control.
 Ridiculous squatter’s rights.
 Ridiculous time frames.